General information

 Class 3 Group collaboration.
 Workshop

 Classes 4–10 From page (and stage) to screen.
-Contemporary medicalization of life and the art of dying in Margaret Edson’s drama W;t (1993–99) and Mike Nichols’ television movie Wit (2001): (a) W;t and Wit: Introduction and the drama analysis; (b) Performative reading of the play; (c) The film analysis and identification of differences between the drama and the film; (d) The drama/film interpretation.
+Contemporary medicalization of life and the art of dying in Margaret Edson’s drama W;t (1993–99) and Mike Nichols’ television movie Wit (2001): (a) W;t and Wit: Introduction and the drama analysis; (b) The drama and the film analyses; (c) identification of differences between the drama and the film.
 Lecture with Q&A, performative readings, discussions, and workshops

-Class 15 Feedback on the students’ pair essays, summary.
-Discussion
+Class 15 Class discussion on the students’ pair essays

 Reading list